-- (a) No person may procure for, sell, dispense, or give away alcohol beverages to an intoxicated person. - (b) No licensee or permittee may sell, vend, deal or traffic alcohol beverages to or with an intoxicated person. - (c) For purposes of this section, evidence of a preliminary breath test (PBT) showing the person to have a .08 or higher prohibited alcohol concentration at the time of the offense shall constitute a rebuttable presumption that the person was intoxicated.
+- (a) No person may procure for, sell, dispense, or give away alcohol beverages to an intoxicated person. - (b) No licensee or permittee may sell, vend, deal or traffic alcohol beverages to or with an intoxicated person.

 Sec.
 6-8. - Prohibited sale, possession or consumption of alcohol beverages in certain public places.